dpranke/pyn/README.md

 * restat and generator support
 * rspfiles
 * NINJA_STATUS parsing and options
-* support for rules with multiple outputs.
+* finish support for rules with multiple outputs.
 * detecting when the command needed for a build has changed and the outputs should be rebuilt.
+* delete deps files on clean and/or when they are integrated into a database

 ### Also: